Radio Nueva Vida

 Radio Nueva Vida (New Life) is a Spanish-language Christian radio network based in Camarillo, California, United States.
-It is owned and operated by The Association for Community Education, Inc., a California non-profit 501(c)(3) organization established in 1987.
+It is owned and operated by the Educational Media Foundation through The Association for Community Education, Inc., a California non-profit 501(c)(3) organization established in 1981 and acquired by EMF in 2025.

 History

-Radio Nueva Vida began broadcasting on January 18, 1987 after building radio station KMRO (90.3 FM) in Camarillo, California.
+Radio Nueva Vida began broadcasting on January 18, 1987, after building radio station KMRO (90.3 FM) in Camarillo, California.
 In 1996, additional full-service stations were added to the network to serve Bakersfield and Kern County (KGZO, 90.9 FM), and Fresno and surrounding counties (KEYQ, 980 AM).
-It added additional FM repeater stations, which cover the California communities of Salinas, San Bernardino, Santa Ana, Victorville, Indio, Palm Springs, Soledad, Los Banos, the San Fernando Valley, Colton, Coachella, Desert Center, Lancaster, Santa Barbara, King City, and Santa Maria, as well as Redmond, Oregon.
+In December 10, 2012 (KDRH, 91.3 FM) in King City.
+It added additional FM repeater stations, which cover the California communities of Salinas, San Bernardino, Santa Ana, Victorville, Indio, Palm Springs, Soledad, Los Banos, the San Fernando Valley, Colton, Coachella, Desert Center, Lancaster, Santa Barbara, King City, Santa Maria, Rosamond, Calexico, Palmdale and Modesto.

-In 2000 and 2001, Nueva Vida underwent a major expansion, broadcasting on three full-power AM stations, all in California, that had been broadcasting in English.
+In 2000 and 2001, Radio Nueva Vida underwent a major expansion, leasing three full-power AM stations.
 They were KLTX (1390 AM) in Long Beach/Los Angeles, KEZY (1240 AM) in Riverside/San Bernardino, and KSDO (1130 AM) in San Diego, all property of Hi-Favor Broadcasting, LLC.
-All three stations had been owned by major corporations: KLTX and KEZY by Salem Communications and KSDO by Chase Media with a joint sales agreement with Clear Channel Communications.
-Unlike the majority of Nueva Vida's stations, which are licensed as non-commercial educational, the new stations were commercial licenses, held by a for-profit arm of the organization, which allowed them to accept advertisements in order to help pay the cost of operation.
+On January 1, 2019, Radio Nueva Vida ended the lease with Hi-Favor Broadcasting, and ceased to broadcast on those stations.

-After Educational Media Foundation (EMF) discontinued its affiliation with God's Country Radio Network in November 2010, EMF switched most of those stations to Radio Nueva Vida.
+In 2010, Radio Nueva Vida began a relationship with the Educational Media Foundation (EMF), the non-profit which operates the English-language Christian radio networks K-Love and Air1; after the discontinuation of the God's Country Radio Network in November 2010, EMF began to carry Radio Nueva Vida on some of its stations, either on the main signal or as an HD Radio subchannel.

+In December 2024, EMF reached an agreement to take over the Association for Community Education as its sole member, continuing its activities as a subsidiary.
+The transaction involved no financial consideration and was described by both parties as a step to strengthen their existing partnership.
+EMF stated that the move would support its efforts to expand programming targeting Hispanic and Latino Americans.
+The acquisition was completed on February 7, 2025.
+Shortly thereafter, Radio Nueva Vida began a rapid expansion, launching broadcasts in Los Angeles, California on 92.7 FM and 91.1 FM, and in New York on 94.3 FM.

 Programming and publication

-Radio Nueva Vida's programming format consists of Christian music and talk in Spanish.
-Its 'In House' programs target the Hispanic community and its current needs.
-The Sembrador Informativo is the monthly newsletter mailed to its supporters and listeners.
+Radio Nueva Vida's programming format consists of Christian music and Spanish-language teaching and talk.
+Many of its programs are produced in-house to serve the Hispanic and Latino community, with content designed to address its spiritual and everyday needs.
+The Sembrador Informativo is a monthly newsletter mailed to supporters and listeners.